mekkablue/Python-for-Glyphs/README.md

 # Python development for Glyphs.app

-These are text editor snippets intended to facilitate Python development for Glyphs.app.
+These are text editor snippets intended to facilitate Python (both 2 and 3) development for Glyphs.app.
 Have fun.

 **TextMate:** Since I use TextMate myself, the TextMate snippets can safely be assumed to be up to date most of the time.